 The name of the savings plan comes from section 529 under the federal tax code.
 Although anyone can open a 529 account, they are usually started by the parents (on behalf of the child) or the grandparents (on behalf of the grandchild).
 The child or the grandchild is the ultimate beneficiary of the 529 plan.
 Some states offer tax deductions to the persons who fund these accounts.

 How does 529 Plan Work?

 An investor opens a 529 account and starts contributing to it as per available plans in the state.
 The 529 plan management team then comes into play as they start investing the funds in some safe securities so that it grows gradually.
-The management team is responsible for the selection of investment schemes under the 529 plan.
-Once the period of the beneficiary’s educational expenses is over, the investor is entitled to utilize the remaining money in the 529 account for any other purpose, which will be subject to tax along with a10% penalty.
+The management team is responsible for selecting investment schemes under the 529 plan.
+Once the beneficiary’s educational expenses are over, the investor is entitled to utilize the remaining money in the 529 accounts for any other purpose, which will be subject to tax and a 10% penalty.

 Types of 529 Plan

 - Education Savings Plan

 In this type of savings plan, the investor can purchase units or credits in prospective colleges and universities to cover future tuition and other associated expenses at the current prices.
 However, it doesn’t cover costs pertaining to room and boarding in colleges and universities.
 Also, these plans are not for prepaying tuition fees for elementary and secondary education.
 In most states, the prepaid tuition plans are government-sponsored.